 Sturgeon Community Hospital, a prominent feature of this neighbourhood, opened in 1992.
 This hospital provides a wide variety of in and outpatient services, including pulmonary rehabilitation; spiritual care for decisions about life, death, grief, and ethics; computed tomography; and much more.
 It’s also home to the Sturgeon Community Hospital Foundation, a place where many find opportunities to volunteer and/or give back to the community.

 Erin Ridge is the perfect place for those that love Christmas.
 Neighbours along Elliot Place, a residential street, come together to transform their street each holiday season with a vibrant display of Christmas lights.
-Visitors that come to view the lights can bring donations for the St. Albert Food Bank.
+Visitors that come to view the lights can bring donations to the St. Albert Food Bank.

 A seamless mix of housing, hospital care, schools, parks, and commercial services makes Erin Ridge an ideal location for community-minded residents, and for these reasons, Erin Ridge continues to grow rapidly.